 At the initial stage of the review process, editors carefully assess each submitted manuscript to determine whether it is suitable for further evaluation.
-They first check if the topic fits within the scope of the Innovative Journal of Medical Imaging.
+They first check if the topic is suitable within the scope of the journal.
 The manuscript is also reviewed to ensure that the research is original, scientifically valid, and based on appropriate and clearly explained methods.
-In addition, editors verify whether the manuscript follows the journal’s formatting and submission guidelines.
-If a submission does not meet these basic requirements, it may be returned to the authors for revision or declined at this stage.
-Throughout this process, the journal aims to maintain clear and timely communication with authors.
+Additionally, editors verify whether the manuscript follows the journal’s formatting and submission guidelines.
+If a submission does not meet these basic requirements, the manuscript may be returned to the authors for revision or declined at this stage.

 | Decision | Meaning & Required Action |